ChainAgnostic/CAIPs/CAIPs/caip-222.md

 }
 ```

-All parameters MUST match the same parameters as the ones provided in the request and the following will be added:
+All payload parameters MUST match the same parameters as the ones provided in the request and the following will be added:

+- h - header object according to [CAIP-74][caip-74]
+  - t - cacao message type (matching `type` in request)
+- p - payload object according to [CAIP-74][caip-74]
   - iss - [did:pkh][did:pkh] method identifying [CAIP-10][caip-10] blockchain account
 - s - signature object according to [CAIP-74][caip-74]
   - t - signature type
   - s - signature bytes